Vatersay Causeway: Historical background and need for the causeway

 The effects of the Highland Clearances reduced Vatersay's population to a mere 13 inhabitants by 1901.
 However, immigration from Barra and Mingulay subsequently caused a surge in the population, culminating in a peak of 288 residents by 1911.
 The population continued to fluctuate, reaching a low of 65 in 1988.

 Prior to 1989, Vatersay stood as the sole inhabited Hebridean Island without a vehicular ferry or causeway.
 Other small islands that lacked causeways were served by relatively modern ferries, subsidised by Comhairle nan Eilean Siar.
 A service for Scalpay was operated by Caledonian MacBrayne, which operated ferries to the mainland of Scotland and between other islands.
 Conversely, the ferries servicing Berneray and Eriskay were directly run by the Comhairle nan Eilean Siar.

-Transportation to and from Vatersay was predominantly facilitated through a passenger launch which travelled between the northern part of the island and Castlebay.
+Transportation to and from Vatersay was mainly provided by a passenger launch which travelled between the northern part of the island and Castlebay.
 The journey was often affected by rough sea conditions.
-From 1975, a single-vehicle ferry operated, but was discontinued in 1977 as it was deemed unsuitable.
+From 1975, a single-vehicle ferry operated, but this was discontinued in 1977 as it was deemed unsuitable.
 From that point onwards, transportation of heavy goods relied on hired vessels.

 Commencing in 1983, The Vatersay Co-operative (Co-Chomunn Bhatarsaidh) made use of a barge provided by the Highlands and Islands Development Board to transport livestock.
 However, once this barge was decommissioned, the previous practice of swimming cattle between islands was revived.
-This method was abandoned after an incident in 1987, where a bull drowned in the Sound of Vatersay.
+This method was abandoned after an incident in 1987, when a bull drowned in the Sound of Vatersay.

 Following this incident, and with no other safe means for transport of livestock available, crofters began hiring boats to transport their sheep, while cattle transportation became dependent on a barge provided by the Comhairle nan Eilean Siar as the demand for a fixed crossing intensified.

 The Barra and Vatersay Council of Social Service and the Vatersay Community Council had begun campaigning for renewed vehicular access in the late 1970s, and this campaign continued into the 1980s, with four options being considered: